Chapter 3 - Rescue

 Another rescue worker was Dr. Jim Hirschman, a Miami cardiologist who, on occasion, worked with the Fire Department.
 Dr. Hirschman had gotten into emergency care because of is interest in amateur radio.
 Several years earlier he had successfully sent EKGs from the ship SS Hope off the coast of Africa to his home in Coral Gables.
 "We took normal firefighters and trained them to be the eyes and hands of us, the doctors."
 Dr. Hirschman was at home that evening when he received a call from the Miami Fire dispatcher.
 He and another doctor were taken by a Miami Fire Dept. Chief's car to Opa Locka Airport, and then by Coast Guard Helicopter to the crash scene out in the Everglades.
 He stepped out of a helicopter into a dark, cold scene.
 He couldn't think about where to start.
 "It was so totally dark.
 Wading and walking was tough.
 What do you do if you find a body?
 We had no stretcher bearers.
 We had no stretchers.
 A couple of doctors from the military were there giving morphine shots, which probably was not too smart in a trauma case."
 Soon after his search for survivors began, he was summoned by someone trying to set up a generator and flood lights.
 "I pitched in, chuckling that I didn't have a course in generators in med school.
 We found a piece of wing, high and dry upon which we set up the light and generator."
 Later he made his way to the cockpit section, sliced off from the rest of the wreckage.
 "Both pilots were there, but they were dead.
 One was in the seat ( I think) and one was wedged behind a seat (of that I am sure).
 I checked both and determined that they were dead."

 Above, a series of AP/ UPI newswire photos taken the night of the accident.
 From the left; a man being attended to at an unknown hospital, a survivor being unloaded at the Palmetto helipad, and a survivor being treated upon arrival at Mercy.
+Jerry Eskow being interviewed from his hospital bed.
+Coast Guard helicopter 1429, one of the rescue helicopters that night is now on display at the Intrepid Air and Sea museum in NYC.

 Survivors were air lifted to any of several hospitals around Miami, selected by their proximity to the crash site.
 Palmetto was the closest, and it had a helipad.
 Hialeah Hospital was also close, but when the helicopter pilots complained that the helipad was difficult to fly to because of the clutter of power lines around it, police cars marked an alternate landing site in the parking lot of the Hialeah Race Track.
 Both hospitals received six helicopter loads of survivors - 32 people in all.
 Mercy Hospital received four flights.
+One of those flightswas on USCG helicopter 1429, piloted by J.E.
+Rivard, who dropped off six survivors to Mercy Hospital at 3:14am, according to his log book.
+That helicopter is currently on display on the deck of the Intrepid museum in New York City.

 The first survivor handed down from a helicopter at Mercy Hospital was Evelyn de Salazar's white poodle.
 The first human victims were received by Ferne Pletchan, a veteran nurse who stood beside the helipad unloading the passengers from the helicopter.
 She was struck by their silence.
 None screamed.
 Some moaned.
 A few wept softly.
 A little boy cried for his mother.
 Most of the victims seemed semiconscious; yet they were touchingly grateful for blankets and for hands that scraped away the muck that hampered their breathing.
 "Thank you," they kept saying.